litprog/litprog/lit_v3/12_sudoku.md

 fi
 ```

-### Statistics Collection/Graphing
+### Statistics Collection/Charts

-This script generates the statistics for the two graphs of calculation times.
+This script generates the statistics for the two plots of calculation times.

 ```python
 # lp_def: calc_random_puzzle_times